abdulbaki-cakir/codecobra-dez/THIRD_PARTY_LICENSES.md

 Source: https://www.flaticon.com
 License: Flaticon Free License

+Used icons: book-alt.svg, chat-arrow-grow.svg, globe.svg, house.svg, settings-sliders.svg, time-quarter-to.svg

 Icons used in this project were downloaded from Flaticon.
 Attribution is provided in accordance with the Flaticon Free License.

-If you are an icon author and believe proper attribution is missing, please contact the project maintainers.
+If you are an icon author and believe proper attribution is missing,
+please contact the project maintainers.